 A prominent policy goal of the European Union is the development and maintenance of an effective single market.
 Significant efforts have been made to create harmonised standards claimed to bring economic benefits through creating larger, more efficient markets.
 Since the Treaty of Rome, policies have implemented free trade of goods and services among member states, and continue to do so.
 Common EU competition law restricts anti-competitive activities of companies and member states.
 The EU promotes free movement of capital between member states.
-The members have a common system of indirect taxation, the VAT, as well as common customs duties and excises on various products.
+The members have a common system of indirect taxation, the VAT (value added tax), as well as common customs duties and excises on various products.

-They have a Common Agricultural Policy (with the Common Fisheries Policy) and the structural and cohesion funds, which improve infrastructure and assist disadvantaged regions.
+They have a Common Agricultural Policy and the structural and cohesion funds, which improve infrastructure and assist disadvantaged regions.
 The EU also has funds for emergency financial aid, for instance after natural disasters.
-The funding extends to programmes in candidate countries and other Eastern European countries, as well as aid to many developing countries, through programmes such as Phare, TACIS, and ISPA.
 The EU also funds research and technological development.